-- Function as a member of the health care delivery team to optimize patient outcomes.
+- Function as a member of the healthcare delivery team to optimize patient outcomes.

 - Provide patient-centered care across the lifespan, as directed in the plan of care established by the physical therapist, to minimize risk to patients/clients, self and others.

-- Communicate effectively all written and oral expression of ideas and learned concepts.
+- Communicate all written and oral expression of ideas effectively and learned concepts.

-- Employ skills in problem solving, and thinking logically, flexibly, and critically.
+- Employ skills in problem-solving, and thinking logically, flexibly, and critically.

-- Demonstrate values, ethics and standards of practice for physical therapy while respecting the value of all people and dealing with social problems and responsibilities as members of society and the physical therapy profession.
+- Demonstrate values, ethics, and standards of practice for physical therapy while respecting the value of all people and dealing with social problems and responsibilities as members of society and the physical therapy profession.

 - Display a commitment to professional development and life-long learning by integrating informational resources and relevant physical therapy literature.